geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 | 2     | a.
 The user has attested that the Garden is pesticide free. <br /> b.
 There is Planting data for this garden for exactly two calendar years.                                                                |
 | 3     | a.
 The user has attested that the Garden is pesticide free. <br /> b.
 There is Planting data for this garden for three or more calendar years. |

+#### Implementation notes

+Triggered as part of Garden or Planting mutation.

+Requires WithGardenData.

 ### Pollinator Friendly